opengeostat/pygslib/README.rst

    These are for high end users only and to develop algorithms.
    The examples (Ipython notebooks) that use this code are named with prefix *_raw*.
-3. [Deprecated] The algorithms modules, which are intended to simplify the use of pygslib.

 Installation in Anaconda distribution (Linux/Window/ {OS not implemented yet})
 ------------